 When you have digestive upset, you know how difficult it can be to track down foods that bother you most.
 This is especially true when you have yeast overgrowth (Candida).
 My experience entailed keeping a ‘food journal’, doing rotation diets, and of course elimination diets.

-My husband and I decided to go to Attitash Ski Resort for the holidays.
-The kids are each with their dad which gives us the freedom to celebrate Christmas however we want.
-And though I’m not big on skiing I am BIG on sweating in the sauna, snowshoeing on back trails, and catching up with my husband slash ski enthusiast for a mid-day meal.
+My husband and I went to Attitash this holiday as the kids were with their dad this year and we had the freedom to do whatever we wanted!!
+Though I’m not hot on skiing, I am BIG on sweating in the sauna, back trail xc skiing, and catching up with my husband slash ski enthusiast for delicious meals.

-We rented a studio at the base of the slopes that has a kitchenette – fridge and all – so that right there makes traveling on Body Ecology Diet (B.E.D.) much easier.
-As many of you know, I do a lot of camping in the summer, so this type of traveling is a real luxury … I’m already in awe at how much less “things” I need to bring!
-Talk about freedom 😊
+We rented a studio at the base of slopes that had a kitchenette – fridge and all – and that right there made traveling on The Body Ecology Diet (B.E.D.) much easier.
+As many of you know, I camp alot in the summer with just a tent and 2-stove burner, so this kind of travel is a luxury 😊

 This grocery list is for those on the initial 3-6 months of The Body Ecology Diet (B.E.D.).
 This cleansing stage is a natural approach to addressing yeast, bacterial, or viral overgrowth (i.e. Candida, GBS+).
 These are your foods people.
 If you ready to transition to stage 2, then here is a stage 2 grocery list.

 B.E.D. was created by Donna Gates to give the gut a chance to rest ‘n repair.
 Stage 1 in particular is known to jump-start the body’s ability to be the self-healing mechanism it’s designed to be.
 The foods below are nutrient-dense, easy-to-digest, probiotic-rich, and gluten/sugar/yeast free.
 Give your gut a break by practicing food combining 😉